pankajbisht/openDB/README.md

 # What is OpenDB ?
-OpenDB is utitlity to manage local, session, cookie in browser.
+OpenDB is utility to manage local, session, cookie in browser.

 # Browser Support
 The numbers in the table specify the first browser version that fully supports Local Storage.